E-Commerce is short for “electronic commerce.”

 There are six great Magento alternatives.

 Shopify is one of the leaders in the e-commerce space.
 Perhaps, is the easiest-to-use e-commerce platform.
+Usually Shopify is compared to BigCommerce as one of it’s main competitors.

 The platform allows you to set up your store and sell.